-- 90. Which policies promote research and development (R&D) for private sector firms and universities in order to improve the productive capacity of the economy?

-- (a) Competition policies

-- (b) Industrial policies

-- (c) Incentive-related policies

-- (d) Market-based policies

-- 91. Which of the following is not an example of a policy designed to encourage competition?

-- (a) Deregulation

-- (b) Trade liberalisation

-- (c) Reducing income tax

-- (d) Anti-monopoly regulations

-- 92. The distributive function of the budget is related to the basic function of an economy produces goods and services:

-- (a) what

-- (b) for whom

-- (c) how

-- (d) All of the above

-- 93. During recession, the government its expenditure or taxes so that aggregate demand is boosted up:

-- (a) increases, decreases

-- (b) decreases, increases

-- (c) increases, increases

-- (d) decreases, decreases

-- 94. Government's stabilization intervention may be through:

-- (a) Monetary policy only

-- (b) Fiscal policy only

-- (c) Both (A) and (B)

-- (d) None of the above

-- 95. EVA digital assistance Robot of HDFC Bank is:

-- (a) An intermediate good

-- (b) A consumer good

-- (c) A capital good

-- (d) None of these

-- 96. Mr. Ram grows tomatoes for home consumption.
+90. Which policies promote research and development (R&D) for private sector firms and universities in order to improve the productive capacity of the economy?

+(a) Competition policies

+(b) Industrial policies

+(c) Incentive-related policies

+(d) Market-based policies

+91. Which of the following is not an example of a policy designed to encourage competition?

+(a) Deregulation

+(b) Trade liberalisation

+(c) Reducing income tax

+(d) Anti-monopoly regulations

+92. The distributive function of the budget is related to the basic function of an economy produces goods and services:

+(a) what

+(b) for whom

+(c) how

+(d) All of the above

+93. During recession, the government its expenditure or taxes so that aggregate demand is boosted up:

+(a) increases, decreases

+(b) decreases, increases

+(c) increases, increases

+(d) decreases, decreases

+94. Government's stabilization intervention may be through:

+(a) Monetary policy only

+(b) Fiscal policy only

+(c) Both (A) and (B)

+(d) None of the above

+95. EVA EVA digital assistance Robot of HDFC Bank is:

+(a) An intermediate good

+(b) A consumer good

+(c) A capital good

+(d) None of these

+96. Mr. Ram grows tomatoes for home consumption.
 This activity is:

+(0) evaluded from CDD in order to eval double counting

-- (a) excluded from GDP in order to avoid double counting.
+(a) excluded from GDP in order to avoid double counting.

-- (b) excluded from GDP because an intermediate good is involved.
+(b) excluded from GDP because an intermediate good is involved.

-- (c) productive but is excluded from GDP because no market transaction occurs.
+(c) productive but is excluded from GDP because no market transaction occurs.

-- (d) included in GDP because it reflects production.
+(d) included in GDP because it reflects production.

-- 97. The Cambridge approach to quantity theory is also known as:
+97. The Cambridge approach to quantity theory is also known as:

-- (a) Cash balance approach
+(a) Cash balance approach

-- (b) Fisher's theory of money
+(b) Fisher's theory of money

-- (c) Classical approach
+(c) Classical approach

-- (d) Keynesian Approach
+(d) Keynesian Approach

-- 98. Selling cost are essential in:
+98. Selli ng cost are essential in:

-- (a) Monopoly
+(a) Monopoly

-- (b) Monopolistic competition
+(b) Monopolistic competition

-- (c) Perfect competition
+(c) Perfect competition

-- (d) All of the above
+(d) All of the above

-- 99. Which of the following curve cannot be u-shaped?
+99. Which of the following curve cannot be u-shaped?

-- (a) Average total cost
+(a) Average total cost

-- (b) Average variable cost
+(b) Average variable cost

-- (c) Average fixed cost
+(c) Average fixed cost

-- (d) Marginal cost
+(d) Marginal cost

-- 100. The kinked demand curve theory explains that even when the demand conditions the price :
+100. kinked demand curve theory explains that even when the demand ditions:

-- (a) Change, changes
+(a) Change, changes

-- (b) Change, remains stable
+(b) Change, remains stable

-- (c) Remain stable, changes
+(c) Remain stable, changes

-- (d) Remain stable, falls
+(d) Remain stable, falls